Araucária

 Araucária is a municipality in the Brazilian state of Paraná.
-The population in 2020 was 146,214 inhabitants.
+The population in 2022 Censuswas 151,666 inhabitants.

 History

-The first movement of the white man in today Araucaria Brazil, dating back to the year 1668,period in which Domingos Rodrigues da Cunha received a land grant, donated by Captain Settler, Gabriel Lara, the strong man of Paraná that period.
+The first movement of the white man in today Araucaria Brazil, dating back to the year 1668, a period in which Domingos Rodrigues da Cunha received a land grant, donated by Captain Settler, Gabriel Lara, the strong man of Paraná that period.

 Other land grants were given to their children Luiz Rodrigues Garcia and Elder, and were in Pass Apiaúna, making currency with the Iguazu River, which then received the name of Rio Grande de Curitiba.

 These families started mowing, laid the first seeds and the place became a point of reference.
 Some years after developed a town that was named Tindiqüera.
 The occupation was relatively quick and settled there the surgeon Pascoal Fernandes Leite, Captain Manoel de Carvalho Biting and many others.